DMMP0/BDT/0. Source Layer/readme.md

 - docx
 - csv

-## Sending data to Redis
+## Sending data to Redis container

-The data can be sent to redis by simply starting the main.py script.
+The program can be started by:

-The script will continuously send all the files to redis (deleting them from the "reports" folder), waiting 10s after doing so.
-The files can be found as redis strings, having the filename as key *(e.g. 'Oberbank AG(Questura).xlsx')*.
-The script is multithreaded and will start a thread for every file format.
+1. building the image: *docker build -t bdt/source-layer .*
+2. starting the container: *docker run -d --name 0-Source-Layer-BDT --network app-tier bdt/source-layer*